BriannaAmy/WineQuality/README.md

 Recategorizing the quality response from 1 range to 3 separate ranges, significantly improved the capabilities of the neural network model.

-Recategorizing the quality response from 1 range to 3 separate ranges, did not provide significant benefits in the random forest models.
+The use of random sampler did not provide significant benefits in the random forest model results.

+Overall, the quality category within the neural network model provided the most successful outcome.

 Access to additional data would greatly improve the capabilities of both models.